Talion is a finalist for Best SIEM Solution

 Triple extortion is on the rise

-Victims of ransomware attacks are less and less willing to pay ransom to decrypt files – attackers, therefore, are going to extreme lengths to convince them and maximise their chances of getting paid.
+Victims of ransomware attacks are less and less willing to pay ransom to decrypt files – attackers, therefore, are going to extreme lengths to convince them and increase their chances of getting paid.
 One of these techniques is no other than triple extortion.

 Triple extortion is when a threat actor uses a combination of encryption and data theft to pressure victims to pay ransom demands, threatening to (1) publicly release stolen sensitive information, (2) disrupt the victim’s internet access and/or (3) inform the victim’s partners, shareholders or suppliers about the incident.